Battle of Britain: Fighter formations

-Luftwaffe formations employed a loose section of two (called Rotte [pack]), based on a leader (Rottenführer) followed at a distance of about 200 m by his wingman, Rottenhund pack dog or Katschmarek, the turning radius of a Bf 109, enabling both aircraft to turn together at high speed.
+Luftwaffe formations employed a loose section of two Rotte (packs), based on a leader (Rottenführer) followed at a distance of about 200 m by his wingman, Rottenhund (pack dog) or Katschmarek - the turning radius of a Bf 109, enabling both aircraft to turn together at high speed.
 The Katschmarek flew slightly higher and was trained always to stay with his leader.
 With more room between them, both could spend less time maintaining formation and more time looking around and covering each other's blind spots.
 Attacking aircraft could be sandwiched between the two 109s.
 The formation was developed from principles formulated by the First World War ace Oswald Boelcke in 1916.
 In 1934 the Finnish Air Force adopted similar formations, called partio (patrol; two aircraft) and parvi (two patrols; four aircraft), for similar reasons, though Luftwaffe pilots during the Spanish Civil War (led by Günther Lützow and Werner Mölders, among others) are generally given credit.
 The Rotte allowed the Rottenführer to concentrate on shooting down aircraft but few wingmen had the chance, leading to some resentment in the lower ranks where it was felt that the high scores came at their expense.
 Two Rotten combined as a Schwarm, where all the pilots could watch what was happening around them.
-Each Schwarm in a Staffel flew at staggered heights and with about 200 m between them, making the formation difficult to spot at longer ranges and allowing for a great deal of flexibility.
+Each Schwarm in a Staffel (squadron) flew at staggered heights and with about 200 m between them, making the formation difficult to spot at longer ranges and allowing for a great deal of flexibility.
 By using a tight "cross-over" turn, a Schwarm could quickly change direction.

 The Bf 110s adopted the same Schwarm formation as the 109s but were seldom able to use this to the same advantage.
 The Bf 110's most successful method of attack was the "bounce" from above.
 When attacked, Zerstörergruppen increasingly resorted to forming large defensive circles, where each Bf 110 guarded the tail of the aircraft ahead of it.
 Göring ordered that they be renamed "offensive circles" in a vain bid to improve rapidly declining morale.
 These conspicuous formations were often successful in attracting RAF fighters that were sometimes "bounced" by high-flying Bf 109s.
 This led to the often repeated misconception that the Bf 110s were escorted by Bf 109s.